 - Tell any data subject about the breach if their rights and freedoms could be at risk.

 If your data is breached, you should be told without undue delay.
 This communication could form part of your evidence if you do go on to start a claim.
 Importantly, though, data breaches alone do not entitle you to receive any compensation.
 To be eligible to begin a claim, you will also need evidence that the breach led to some form of suffering.
+This could include financial suffering or psychological injuries, such as mild Post-traumatic Stress Disorder, for example.

 Example Of A Data Breach Affecting A Loan Provider